wwt/building-a-python-sdk/docs/next_steps.md

 The goal is to practice writing code in Python, reading and translating API documentation, and building the muscle memory that will make you success in your future development projects.

+Other things you could do is add to this project elements such as logging, exceptions, etc.